John Hiller

-John Frederick Hiller (born April 8, 1943) is a Canadian former baseball relief pitcher who played 15 seasons in Major League Baseball (MLB) for the Detroit Tigers between 1965 and 1980.
+John Frederick Hiller (born April 8, 1943) is a Canadian former professional baseball relief pitcher who played 15 seasons in Major League Baseball (MLB) for the Detroit Tigers between 1965 and 1980.
 A native of Toronto, he joined the Tigers in 1965 and was a member of the 1968 Detroit Tigers team that won the World Series.
 He set a major league record by starting a game with six consecutive strikeouts in 1968.

 In January 1971, Hiller suffered a heart attack and underwent intestinal surgery to control his body's absorption of cholesterol.
 After missing the 1971 season, Hiller returned in 1972, helping the Tigers win the American League (AL) East title and winning Game 4 of the 1972 AL Championship Series.
 In 1973, he compiled a 1.44 earned run average (ERA) and broke the major league single-season saves record with 38.
 The Sporting News awarded Hiller its 1973 Comeback Player of the Year and Fireman of the Year awards.

 In 1974, Hiller set an AL record with 17 relief wins and was selected as a member of the All-Star team.
 He continued to rank among the AL's elite relief pitchers through the 1978 season.
 He retired from playing in May 1980 with a career win–loss record of 87–76, a 2.83 career ERA, and 1,036 strikeouts.
 He continues to hold the Tigers' club record with 545 career games pitched.
 Hiller returned to professional baseball in the mid-1980s as a minor league pitching coach for the Tigers.
 He was inducted into the Canadian Baseball Hall of Fame, the Michigan Sports Hall of Fame, and Canada's Sports Hall of Fame.